mseminatore/bintools/cisc/README.md

 ## Instruction Set

 Instruction opcodes are all 8-bits in length.
 Each opcode is followed by zero or more bytes containing operands.

-Below is a complete list of the instructions.
+The various types of instruction operands are shown in the table below.

-Label | Description
+Operand | Description
 ----- | -----------
 R | register
 Rset | one or more registers